Bug report #18584

 2. Load the attached vector layer (shapefile)

 3. Zoom to the feature "Richard B Russell Lake"

 5. Show labels for the layer by "NAME" (or any populated field)—the label appears

 If you toggle editing on again, the label will not appear immediately, but it will the next time the map is rendered (as long as the layer is still editable).

 If you zoom in closer than about 1:30,000, the feature's label will appear even if the layer is not editable.
 I also notice that the adjacent feature, "J Strom Thurmond Reservoir", will also lose its label if you zoom out past 1:300,000.
 Selecting "always show" in Labeling settings does not have an effect.

 I have run the Check Validity algorithm, as well as Topology Checker, to ensure the feature's geometry is valid.
 This issue is present in version 3.0 but also occurred in 2.18.

-#1 Updated by Nathan Perry about 2 years ago
+#1 Updated by Nathan Perry over 2 years ago

 UPDATE: I've found that unchecking "Simplify geometry" in Layer Properties->Rendering solves the problem.
 It appears that labels would not display for certain features beyond various zoom levels, depending on the complexity of the feature's geometry.
 Because this specific feature is very complex, its label would disappear at a relatively large scale, while others would not disappear until well into the millions.